Boundedness of elliptic Calabi-Yau varieties with a rational section: Preliminaries

 \begin{remark} We will use the same notation as in the theorem above.
-When $B$ is a divisor with rational coefficients and $(X, B)$ is klt, the above result was first proved by Ambro,~\cite{MR2134273}, who also proved that there exists a sufficeintly high birational model $Z'$ of $Z$ on which $\mathbf{M}$ descends to $M_{Z'}$ which is a nef $\mathbb{Q}$-divisor.
+When $B$ is a divisor with rational coefficients and $(X, B)$ is klt, the above result was first proved by Ambro,~\cite{MR2134273}, who also proved that there exists a sufficiently high birational model $Z'$ of $Z$ on which $\mathbf{M}$ descends to $M_{Z'}$ which is a nef $\mathbb{Q}$-divisor.
 This is usually summarized by saying that the moduli part $\mathbf M$ is a b-nef b-$\mathbb Q$-divisor.
-Later, in~\cite{MR3329677}, the same result was extended to the case of lc pairs. \\ Under such assumption, it is an immediate consequence that $(Z' \to Z, B_Z, M_{Z'})$ is a generalised pair in the sense of \S~\ref{gen.pair.sect}. \\ If $B$ is an $\mathbb{R}$-divisor, it is not true in general that $\mathbb{M}$ is going to be a b-nef b-$\mathbb R$ divisor, but rather its trace on any model of $X$ will be pseudoeffective. \\ Nonetheless, by writing $K_X+B$ as a convex sum of rational klt log divisors
+Later, in~\cite{MR3329677}, the same result was extended to the case of lc pairs.

+Under such assumption, it is an immediate consequence that $(Z' \to Z, B_Z, M_{Z'})$ is a generalised pair in the sense of \S~\ref{gen.pair.sect}.

+If $B$ is an $\mathbb{R}$-divisor, it is not true in general that $\mathbf{M}$ is going to be a b-nef b-$\mathbb R$-divisor, but rather its trace on any model of $X$ will be pseudoeffective.